 South Africa was once at the cutting edge of the international electricity supply industry.
-Financial Times’ power company of the year for its “success in providing the world’s lowest cost energy while at the same time making superior technological innovations, increasing transmission system reliability and developing economical, efficient and safe methods for the combustion of low-grade coal”.
+We got electric streetlights in Kimberley before they had them in London.
+And, over decades, Eskom built up the machinery and institutional capacity to be one of the world’s leading energy utilities.
+Peaking in 2001, when Eskom was named the Financial Times’ power company of the year for its “success in providing the world’s lowest cost energy while at the same time making superior technological innovations, increasing transmission system reliability and developing economical, efficient and safe methods for the combustion of low-grade coal”.

 Eskom also led the electrification process across the country well before it was official government policy.
 In the early post-apartheid years, it was one of the government’s top-performing parastatals.

 In 1998 the department of energy introduced the white paper on energy policy.
 This policy was supposed to change South Africa’s energy supply industry and open it up to more private participation.
 The paper was billed as the solution to the country’s excess capacity and under-electrification.
 Its key recommendations were to end Eskom’s monopoly over the construction of new generation capacity and to split the giant into three separate units for generation, transmission and distribution.
 It was a position that was supported by a 2001 Cabinet decision barring Eskom from building any new generation capacity.

 Eskom Enterprises was created in 1999 as a non-regulated business wing to expand the reach of Eskom to the rest of Africa with work in energy and energy-related services.
 In 2000 the head of Eskom Enterprises, Thulani Gcabashe, was selected as the utility’s new chief executive and the company began to reposition itself towards a business-oriented model and started to present itself as outward facing.